Skip directly to content

 Registration is required to attend the teachings via Zoom.
 Please click here to register.

-Geshe-la's current topic: Wisdom
+Geshe-la's current topic: Patience

-Geshe Gelek will teach on Wisdom, based on Shantideva's Guide to the Bodhisattva's Way of Life, using the manual titled "A Flash of Lightning in the Dark of Night: A Guide to the Bodhisattva's Way of Life" by His Holiness the Dalai Lama.
+Geshe Gelek will teach on Mindfulness, based on Shantideva's Guide to the Bodhisattva's Way of Life, using the manual titled "A Flash of Lightning in the Dark of Night: A Guide to the Bodhisattva's Way of Life" by His Holiness the Dalai Lama.

 About the lamrim: In his great compassion, Shakyamuni Buddhia opened the gates to the road to enlightenment through his teachings.